THIS KETO MEATBALL SOUP IS A FAMILY FAVOURITE RECIPE

 The only problem when using raw meatballs for soup is that you will get more of the grease which I don’t care for in my soup.

-The choice is yours.
-When you’re on the keto-diet good fats are your best friend.
+When you’re on the keto-diet good fats and proteins are your best friend.

 Whether you bring it to work for lunch or enjoy the soup at home the best part is that all you need to do is heat it up.